irunner-tutorial/2023-internship/Weeks/Week-1/Abdullah.md

 ## Ahmad's comment

-1. he's a good teacher knows alot of stuff
+1. Has a unique way of teaching which might seem bad but it makes the student find ways of searching the problem and solving it
-2. he has alot of years in experience in coding
+2. too many meetings!! lol